General Information about the participating Parliamentary Departments

 - be an Australian citizen; and

-- hold a Negative Vetting Level 1 security clearance, or be in the process of obtaining such a clearance, for placements with the Parliamentary Budget Office.
+- hold a Negative Vetting Level 1 security clearance (or have an application underway) for placements with the PBO.

 To be successful in obtaining a position as a graduate with a parliamentary department, applicants will need to possess: